Tuition and Tuition Assistance Policies and Procedures

 Appeals of tuition assistance awards must be made in writing to the Tuition Assistance Committee and must include additional information and/or description of special circumstances that occurred since the submission of the original application.
 An interview may be requested by members of the Tuition Assistance Committee to fully understand the family’s financial situation, including personal and lifestyle choices.

 The membership of the Tuition Assistance Committee may consist of staff, Board, and alumni parents.
 Members are kept confidential.
 The criteria for membership include knowledge of financial matters, the capacity for objective decision making and a willingness to uphold the philosophy of the school’s Tuition Assistance program.
 The Tuition Assistance Committee makes need-based assistance awards using required financial documentation provided by parents.

 Families with incomes of up to $120,000 may be eligible to apply for tuition assistance.

 New families are eligible to apply for tuition assistance upon acceptance to the school.
 Mid-year acceptances will be considered if funds remain.

-Applications from current families must be received on or before April 1.
+Applications from current families must be received by the January deadline.
 Late application will be reviewed when the process for timely application has been completed.
 Any remaining funds will then be awarded to qualified late applicants.

 It is not possible for the Tuition Assistance Committee to become involved in any financial arrangements between parents.
-Non-custodial parents are expected to contribute financial documentation to the Tuition Assistance Committee.
+Both Custodial and Non-custodial parents are expected to contribute financial documentation to the Tuition Assistance Committee.

 Complete the online Parent Financial Statement (PFS) appropriate for your family’s circumstances.
-Self-employed individuals are required to complete the Family Farm & Business Form, which is also available online.
+Self-employed individuals are required to complete the Family Farm & Business Form, which is also available online at sss.nais.org.